reputage/seedQuest/README.md

 ### Lastest News

-SeedQuest MVP is coming soon.
+SeedQuest Beta is coming soon.
 We'll release on github to the public on May 20th.
 Look forward to that!

 ## How does SeedQuest work?